weareboxhead/soundcloud-sync/README.md

 ## Using Soundcloud Sync

 Soundcloud Sync can be set to run periodically using a Cron task pointing at `{{ your site url }}/actions/soundcloud-sync/sync`.
-This will search for an create new Craft entries for any Soundcloud tracks that don't yet exist, and will update any existing entries with an updated playback count.
+This will search for an create new Craft entries for any Soundcloud tracks that don't yet exist, and will update any existing entries with an updated counts for playback, favourited and comments.

 ## Soundcloud Sync Roadmap